Insight • UX

 1) Progress tracking

-The simplest and most effective mechanic.
+This is the simplest mechanic, and usually the most effective one.
 Show users how far they have come and how much remains.

-Avoid: fake progress bars that move at arbitrary speeds to create anticipation.
+Avoid fake progress bars that move at arbitrary speeds to create anticipation.
+People notice.

 2) Streaks and consistency rewards

-Rewarding consistent engagement over time.
-Effective because it converts one-time actions into habits.
+Reward consistent engagement over time.
+Used well, this turns one-off actions into habits.

-Avoid: streaks that create anxiety or guilt.
-If missing a day feels like failure, the mechanic is harmful.
+Avoid streaks that create anxiety or guilt.
+If missing a day feels like failure, the mechanic is doing harm.
 See our article on calmer UX for more on this balance.

 3) Achievement and badge systems

-Avoid: trivial achievements that feel patronizing.
+Avoid trivial achievements that feel patronising.
 "You opened the app!" is not an achievement.

 4) Challenges and quests